- What is The History of Facebook?

 Another reason why this might be a problem: It’s been estimated by Statista experts that nearly half of adults feel like they are addicted to their mobile devices, with the most addiction being attributed to Facebook.

-On a personal level, why is it bad for us?
+On a personal level, why is it wrong for us?
 It’s indisputable that people who spend more time on social media tend to be less happy in real life than those who don’t use it as much.
-This could be because we compare ourselves and our lives against others’ profiles or posts instead of living our own lives; we may feel inferior if our friends appear happier on social media than they actually are!
+This could be because we compare ourselves and our lives against others’ profiles or posts instead of living our own lives; we may feel inferior if our friends appear happier on social media than they are!

 We can also become too focused on how many ‘likes’ we receive on photos and forget about other things going on around us (such as family events), which creates stress when you realize there is something else important happening while your eyes are glued to your screen.

 Another dangerous thing about why Facebook is bad for us is the ease of cyber-bullying.
 The anonymity associated with social media makes it easier than ever to bully people online, which can cause real mental and emotional damage!
 With everyone having a smartphone or other internet access, we could be bullying someone even if they’re standing right next to you in line at the grocery store.
 However, this has always been an issue in some ways (such as bullies telling their victims ‘I’ll see you after school!’).